decred/dcrdocs/docs/lightning-network/backups.md

 It also means the node cannot even advance the state of the channel, since it doesn't know what the current state _is_ to begin with.

-### Unsafety of copying the dcrlnd DB
+### Danger of copying the dcrlnd database

 !!! danger "Do not perform full-db backups"

     This section details why full-db backups are **not safe** in the current implementation of `dcrlnd`.

-    Do **not** perform full-db backups unless you have very deep knowledge on how LN operates and how `dcrlnd` is implemented and the _complete_ loss of funds that might occurr when using an incorrect db backup.
+    Do **not** perform full-db backups unless you have very deep knowledge on how LN operates, and how `dcrlnd` is implemented, and the _complete_ loss of funds that might occur when using an incorrect db backup.

 Given the need to prevent loss of funds by having some backup channel data, the initial idea for most sysadmins would be to perform a full backup of the `dcrlnd` DB in regular intervals (via `cp`, `rsync` or similar commands).
 This could, in principle, allow a node to pick up the channel states and resume operations from where it had the initial malfunction.